 Molecular Storage System (MoSS): Intelligent DNA Data Storage

-Based on results generated from the FET Open project "OligoArchive" (grant agreement 863320), three of the participants (Helixworks Technologies Limited, Imperial College of Science Technology and Medicine, and EURECOM) are seeking to take the OligoArchive results further, through the development of MoSS—a new DNA storage system based on a novel enzymatic technique for writing DNA at scale.
-This innovation was assessed by the JRC’s Market Creation Potential indicator framework as having a "High" level of market creation potential.
+Based on results generated from the FET Open project "OligoArchive" (grant agreement 863320), three of the participants (Helixworks Technologies Limited, Imperial College of Science Technology and Medicine, and EURECOM) are seeking to take the OligoArchive results further.
+They aim to develop MoSS—a new DNA storage system based on a novel enzymatic technique for writing DNA at scale.
+This innovation was assessed by the JRC's Market Creation Potential indicator framework as having a "High" level of market creation potential.

 In MoSS, we will investigate novel enzymatic synthesis techniques that can dramatically reduce the cost of DNA synthesis by exploiting the fact that using DNA as a data storage medium does not require precise, error-free synthesis.